Fully assembled RN2483A/RN2903A breakout board - supports LoRa / LoRaWAN

 For use with a Raspberry Pi, Michael Honaker of Beach Cities Software has written some demo code that can be valuable to help get started, available from his Github: Interfacing with C Interfacing with Python

 These modules copy the layout specified in the Microchip datasheet.
 It is my belief that they meet the requirements for FCC precertification, but as always, you should consult with an expert in the relevant laws in your jurisdiction if you do not fall under the "hobbyist" exemption provided in many countries (in USA, you can make up to 5 of something without FCC certification as long as you're not selling them).
-In order to maintain precertification, you must use an antenna consistent with the datasheet (in the US, sleeve dipole antenna not more than 6dBi - I couldn't figure out the requirements for other jurisdictions); the antennae we offer are spec'ed at 5dBi, so they should comply.
+In order to maintain precertification, you must use an antenna consistent with the datasheet (in the US, sleeve dipole antenna not more than 6dBi - I couldn't figure out the requirements for other jurisdictions); the antennae we offer are spec'd at 5dBi, so they should comply.
 Note that the precertification covers only the intentional radiator portion of FCC requirements.
 Any unofficial firmware voids all certification.
+Note that the certification must be obtained with full system including enclosure, which makes a profound difference.
+These devices are modules, mot finished products, amd since RFI can only be determined once the rest of the system is connected, modules and subassembly are not covered by these regulations.

 No country selected, please select your country to see shipping options.